 Women without Borders (WwB), an international nonprofit organisation headquartered in Vienna, was founded by Edit Schlaffer in 2001.
-WwB focuses on on Female Leadership, Capacity Building, Gender Based Violence, Intercultural Dialogue, and Preventing Violent Extremism.
+WwB focuses on Female Leadership, Capacity Building, Gender Based Violence, Intercultural Dialogue, and Preventing Violent Extremism.
 We commit and apply ourselves to …

 - Working from the bottom up and empowering the female leaders of tomorrow at the individual, community, and global levels